jpuck/tien-len-rulez/content/beer.md

 ![right on the money, baby](./beer/right-on-the-money.png)

 Temps are nice and stable.
 The blue line shows when the cold water pump was running.
-It turned off about an hour before this screenshot:
+It turned off about 45 minutes before this screenshot:

 ![stability, serenity](./beer/stable-temps.png)